kaustubh-sadekar/SPAD-Simulator/index.md

 ## Project in brief
 SPAD-based cameras are becoming a popular choice of sensors for direct time-of-flight 3D imaging systems.
 However, the depth estimates are significantly affected when the ambient light is stronger than the light source used by the 3D imaging system.
-This project aims to simulate a SPAD sensor and study the effect of laser power, background light strength, scene depth, and albedo on the SPAD sensor measurements.
+This project aims to simulate a SPAD sensor and study the effect of laser power, background light strength, scene depth, and albedo on the SPAD sensor measurements. *Note: The objective of this simulator is to generate SPAD data from existing RGB-D dataset hence multi-path interference is not considered in this simulator as it is dificult and computationally expensive to estimate the light transport from a single RGB-D frame.
+Hence the scene response function (SRF) of a 3D point is basically a time-shifted impulse where the time shift is proportional to the scene depth*.

-`*Note: This project page does not cover the basics of time of flight imaging and SPADs.
-Links to relevant blogs to be updated here soon*`

 ## SPAD-based time of flight imaging model